Siftah/get_iplayer/installation.md

 	The get_iplayer code will now be in a sub directory named `get_iplayer`, so use `cd get_iplayer` to navigate to that location.

 2. You may run both the CLI and WPM directly from the cloned repository.
-You may also wish to update an existing installation:
+If you wish to update your existing installation:

 	- **Linux/Unix/OS X:** Proceed from step #2 in the [CLI manual installation procedure](#linux-manual-cli) or [WPM manual installation procedure](#linux-manual-wpm) as appropriate.

-	- **Windows:** See the instructions below.
+	- **Windows:** See the instructions [below](#git-head-windows).

 <a name="git-head-linux"></a>